Changissnz/internet_insecurity_of_today/README.md

   These patterns' rationale is related to the engineered obsolescence movement spearheaded by Facebook & Company (now Meta Corporation).
 Every ounce of happiness squeezed, it's as if these black holes will just go away on the orders of the Count.
 - The moral some of these leaders offer: it's not over until there is a blood feud that yields blood.
-What internet is there, when its makers and consumers, family and friends, are both drowning in their own blood?
+What internet is there, when its makers and consumers, family and friends, are all drowning in their own blood?